Hop on the Arctic Circle Express Train

 For those of you who still have the taste for adventure, you may step aboard a RIB-boat and witness the world’s strongest whirlpools, Saltstraumen.
 Experience the swirling maelstrøm up close as you slip safely into the vortex to witness nature’s raw power.

-Personalize and book the Hop on the Arctic Circle Express Train
+Personalize and book the Hop on the Arctic Circle Express Train journey

 This journey has been curated to take you on an epic rail journey through tranquil landscapes peppered with majestic mountains, fjords and waterfalls.
 It can be booked as proposed or further personalized to you.